 Given: Amount to Borrow = Php 5000 Add-on Rate (monthly) = 0.0289 Loan term = 9 months Amount Borrowed Per month = 5000 / 9 months = 555.56 Amount Borrowed with Add-on Rate = 5000 * 0.0289 = 144.50 Monthly Due = 555.56 + 144.50 = 700.06

-However, take note that you will not be receiving the full Php 5000, but only Php 4850, as there is a 3% processing fee — even though the computation is for the full amount.
+However, you will not be receiving the full Php 5000, but only Php 4850, as there is a 3% processing fee when you start — even though the computation is for the full amount.

 Looking at the disclosure statement: